Instill Your Life Website (18).jpg

 Independence

-The ability to initiate, sustain, and take responsibility for learning without constant external support.
+The ability to begin, sustain, and take responsibility for learning without constant adult support.

 Alignment Is